TapwaveZodiac/novelaiUKB/docs/Context.md

-The Context is effectively the AI's memory.
-Understanding how it works will greatly help with leading to "good" generations.

 # Context Window

+The Context Window is effectively the AI's memory.
+As it can only read what is inside the window, understanding how it works will greatly help with leading to "good" generations.

 The context window is comprised:
 - On older models (Sigurd, Euterpe, Krake, Snek, Genji) of **2048** Tokens, or **1024** if you are subscribed under the Tablet tier.
 - On Clio, the context size is **8192** for all tiers.
 - On Kayra, of **3072** Tokens for Tablet, **6144** tokens for Scroll and **8192** for Opus.
+- On Erato, the window is **8192** tokens for Opus.

 *View Last Context* at the top of the **Advanced** tab of the settings panel opens a window which displays all the tokens sent to the AI for the previous generation.
-This helps you check if anything you feel is important was omitted. *View Current Context* does the same, but for the input you're about to send.
+This helps you check if anything you feel is important was forgotten. *View Current Context* does the same, but for the text you're about to send.

 ***